lukasbestle/projectr/README.md

 You can now find the sites at `~/web/sites/main_site` and `~/web/sites/other_project`.

 There's also `project_add`, which allows you to use a custom path.
 The `project_*` tools are very useful for repositories/projects that are no sites, for example for command line tools (I setup projectr using projectr on my servers, which is quite awesome).
-Generally, these tools work very similar.
+Generally, these tools work in a very similar way.
 You can find more information in the scripts themselves.

 #### Get the site code from the Git repository (our first deployment)